Smitm06/-DroneSimulation_DroneRaspBerryPi/StepsforGazebo.md

        rate.sleep()
 ```

-  This line(model_state_pub = rospy.Publisher('/gazebo/set_model_state', ModelState, queue_size=1)) is sayinf that thin node is publishing to gazebo 's set_model_state. `quad1.pose.position.x = 5*math.sin(2*time.time())` So here x position of drone1 is varying like sin function with amplitude 5.
+  This line(model_state_pub = rospy.Publisher('/gazebo/set_model_state', ModelState, queue_size=1)) means that the node is publishing to gazebo 's set_model_state. `quad1.pose.position.x = 5*math.sin(2*time.time())` So here x position of drone1 is varying like sin function with amplitude 5.
 So it seems like drone 1 is moving but actually its publishing position at the rate of 100.
-That in 1 second it is publishing msg 100 times. so smooth.
+That in 1 second it is publishing msg 100 times.